BadDNA/anolis/README.markdown

 Primers

 * 558,618 primers designed (simple/compound/complex loci; up to 4 primers per locus)
-* 349, 547 primers tagged with M13 or CAG
+* 349,547 primers tagged with M13R or CAG sequences for polymorphism testing
 * 115,538 "Best" tagged primers designed where "Best" in this sense means the best of up to 4 primers that may have had tags applied to them.
 The criteria for "best" is the primer (of the ≤4) that has the lowest values for the "nasties" (e.g. self-complementarity, pair-complementarity, etc.) that also should allow amplification (e.g. it's within spec.)

 ## Availability ##

-At present, we have yet to post the primer database while we QC the results a bit and build some supporting files (BED locations of primers, etc.).
+At present, we have not posted the primer database while we QC the results a bit and build some supporting files (BED locations of primers, etc.).
 However, if you would like a copy of the sqlite dbase, please send an email to:

     faircloth+anolis _at_ gmail _dot_ com